-I've always had a passion for animals.
+I've always connected with animals.
 Big or small.
 Furry or scaled.
 Tame or wild.
 I love them all.
 Animals are increasingly dependent on us for their survival.
-Wildlife conservation agencies have had great success by employing a wholistic approach which includes the sustainable use of natural resources, protection of natural areas and wild populations, and working with local communities.
+Wildlife conservation agencies have had great success by employing a holistic approach which includes the sustainable use of natural resources, protection of natural areas and wild populations, and working with local communities.

 The Nature Conservancy works with local communities, businesses, and individuals to protect over 100 million acres of land around the world.
 In doing so, The Nature Conservancy preserves entire wildlife communities and the rich species diversity that inhabits those lands.

 You either fall deeply in love with San Francisco or trip over ourself in an effort to leave it behind.
 The City is a rich mix of extremes.
 For every amazing aspect that makes it unique, there is a facet that drives its residents up the wall.
 These images are a journal of my experiences in my adopted city.

 A few pros and cons of living in SF:

 Incredibly pro-dog, amazing views, proximity to Napa & Tahoe

 Muni is slow, it's cold during summer, the hills can be intense